entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 The Hub includes the following key components:

 ### Micro Frontends / Widgets
-- Entando Hub App: This is the main micro frontend which contains the management UI for the Hub entities noted above.
+- `Entando Hub App`: This is the main micro frontend which contains the management UI for the Hub entities noted above.
-- Entando Hub Login: This is an optional login component which can be used in a page’s top navigation.
+- `Entando Hub Login`: This is an optional login component which can be used in a page’s top navigation.

 ### Microservices
 A single Spring Boot microservice provides two REST endpoints: